nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The user can edit the name of an existing chapter with the `edit` command, which follows the following format: `edit CHAPTER_INDEX CHAPTER_NAME`.

 The edit module name feature is facilitated by `ChapterList` and `Chapter`.
+The list of user's chapters are stored internally as `ChapterList`.
 In addition, it implements the following operations:
-* `ChapterList#getChapter()` - Returns a chapter based on the specified index from the list of chapters.
+* `ChapterList#getChapter()` - Gets a chapter based on the specified index from the list of chapters.
 * `Chapter#setChapterName()` — Sets the name of the chapter.

 For instance, the user wants to edit the chapter `chap 1` from the module `CS2113T`, a detailed description of what happens is shown below: